 Prosecutors: Mississippi man stole more than $100M in scheme

-JACKSON, Miss. – A Mississippi man is being charged in a Ponzi scheme that federal prosecutors say stole more than $100 million.
+JACKSON, Miss. – A Mississippi man was charged Tuesday in a Ponzi scheme that federal prosecutors say stole "well in excess" of $100 million from more than 250 investors in at least 14 states.

 Arthur Lamar Adams was charged with wire fraud and bank fraud in federal court in Jackson.
 He's scheduled to appear before a judge Tuesday.